Home / Advanced Search

 Abstract Objective: To study the effects of different substrate stiffness on human hepatocytes using RNA sequencing (RNA-Seq) technology.
 The stiffness was corresponding to physiology and pathology stiffness of liver tissues.

 Results: With the aid of RNA-Seq technology, our study characterizes the transcriptome of hepatocytes cultured on soft, moderate, stiff and plastic substrates.
 Compared to soft substrate, our RNA-Seq results revealed 1131 genes that were up-regulated and 2534 that were down-regulated on moderate substrate, 1370 genes that were up-regulated and 2677 down-regulated genes on stiff substrate.
-Functional enrichment analysis indicated that differentially expressed genes were associated with the regulation of actin… More >
+Functional enrichment analysis indicated that differentially expressed genes were associated with More >

 • Open Access